Larimer County Access Road and Bridge Complete

 When the reservoir opens to the public, the Larimer County access road will serve as the new entry to Chimney Hollow’s future public recreation and open space facilities.
 It runs 4,000 feet from County Road 18E to the parking lot and will be paved by Larimer County after reservoir construction is complete.
 Additional improvements to the entrance off County Road 18E, including a left-hand turn lane and a deceleration lane, will create safe access to the recreation area and reduce local traffic impacts.

 The Larimer County access road bridge crosses over the Colorado-Big Thompson (C-BT) Project’s Bald Mountain Penstocks above Flatiron Reservoir.
-The bridge will provide reservoir construction access during the next three to four years before becoming part of the entry road to Chimney Hollow’s future public recreation and open space facilities.
+The bridge will provide reservoir construction access before becoming part of the entry road to Chimney Hollow’s future public recreation and open space facilities.

 The bridge – made up of 14 concrete sections that each weigh 52,000 pounds – was manufactured off-site by ConTech Engineered Solutions.
 Sterling Crane, the subcontractor hired by Barnard Construction Co.
 Inc., safely installed the bridge in one day, demonstrating well planned and executed construction.Learn More About Recreation at Chimney Hollow